John Castellanos: Career

 He has produced the feature films The Man Who Came Back, with Eric Braeden, Billy Zane, and Armand Assante; Blue Eyes with Burton Gilliam; and Mexican Gold with Lorenzo Lamas.

 He attended Grossmont College in San Diego, California and San Diego State University.
 He is a graduate of the American Conservatory Theater (ACT).

 An accomplished Shakespearean actor, he worked for many years in some of the finest Shakespearean companies in the U.S.

-Personal
+Personal life

 He is divorced from Rhonda Friedman, supervising producer of The Bold and the Beautiful.

 He enjoys playing golf, traveling, woodwork, writing and storytelling.
 He is active with a number of charitable organizations.